Santieherrero/slate/source/includes/counters/_delete.md

 Parameter | Required | Description
 --------- | ------- | -----------
-id | true | Indicates the market peco identifier
+id | true | Indicates the counter identifier

 ### Return parameters

 Parameter | Type | Description
 --------- | ------- | -----------
-id | Integer | Identifier of a market peco type | String | Type of the retrieve object attributes | Object | Attributes of that market peco identifier | String | Identifier of the retrieve object mac_address | String | Encrypted mac of the market peco ubication | String | Ubication of the market peco
+id | Integer | Identifier of a counter type | String | Type of the retrieve object attributes | Object | Attributes of that counter identifier | String | Identifier of the retrieve object mac_address | String | Encrypted mac of the counter ubication | String | Ubication of the counter